flarco/ref-docs/docs/programming/python.md

 **Pros**

 - Separate memory space
 - Code is usually straightforward
 - Takes advantage of multiple CPUs & cores
 - Avoids GIL limitations for cPython

--   Eliminates most needs for synchronization primitives unless if you use shared memory (instead, it's more of a communication model for IPC)
+- Eliminates most needs for synchronization primitives unless if you use shared memory (instead, it's more of a communication odel for IPC)

 - Child processes are interruptible/killable
 - Python multiprocessing module includes useful abstractions with an interface much like threading.Thread
 - A must with cPython for CPU-bound processing

 **Cons**

 - IPC a little more complicated with more overhead (communication model vs. shared memory/objects)
 - Larger memory footprint

 #### Threading

 **Pros**

 - Lightweight - low memory footprint
 - Shared memory - makes access to state from another context easier
 - Allows you to easily make responsive UIs
 - cPython C extension modules that properly release the GIL will run in parallel
 - Great option for I/O-bound applications

 **Cons**

 - cPython - subject to the GIL
 - Not interruptible/killable

--   If not following a command queue/message pump model (using the Queue module), then manual use of synchronization primitives become a necessity (decisions are needed for the granularity of locking)
+- If not following a command queue/message pump model (using the Queue module), then manual use of synchronization primitives ecome a necessity (decisions are needed for the granularity of locking)

 - Code is usually harder to understand and to get right - the potential for race conditions increases dramatically

 ### Performance